- Our message: where it all began and what we’re all about

 2. What We’re Looking For

-One single goal should underpin every article at Mind Cafe: it should teach our readers how to live a better, happier life.
-It’s that simple.
+- Firstly, one single goal should underpin every article at Mind Cafe: it should teach our readers how to live a better, happier life.

 3. Writing Guidelines